rocket-pool/RPIPs/RPIPs/RPIP-53.md

 The structures of `node_rewards` and `claimer_rewards` are identical.
 It's just a name change; purely a semantic difference.
 The rules for how elements are added to that list, however, are new.

-A claimer (an entry in the `claimer_rewards` list) is determined as follows:
+Claimers are added to the `claimer_rewards` list as follows:
 - Calculate the earnings (RPL and Smoothing Pool) of each node in the network normally.
-- For each node, determine the `claimer` address:
+- For each node, determine the `claimer` entities:
-  - If the node does *not* have an RPL withdrawal address set at the `targetSlot` of the interval (the slot at which rewards are calculated), the claimer is the node's address.
+  - If the node does *not* have an RPL withdrawal address set at the `targetSlot` of the interval (the slot at which rewards are calculated), there will be one `claimer`: the node address.
 This is the same as it is today, so if a node doesn't use the RPL withdrawal address feature then its experience is unchanged.
-  - If a node *does* have an RPL withdrawal address set at the `targetSlot`, the claimer is the node's RPL withdrawal address.
+  - If a node *does* have an RPL withdrawal address set at the `targetSlot`, the node's rewards will be split into two claimers:
+    - One `claimer` will be the node's primary withdrawal address.
+The Smoothing Pool ETH portion of the node's rewards will be added to this claimer.
+    - One `claimer` will be the node's RPL withdrawal address.
+The RPL portion of the node's rewards (both staking and Oracle DAO) will be added to this claimer.
-- Add the node's rewards to the entry in `claimer_rewards` for the `claimer` address.
-If one does not exist, it is created.
-Note there is **one entry per claimer**.
+- Add the `claimer` entities produced to the `claimer_rewards` list.
+If the `claimer` does not exist in the list, it is created.
+If it already exists, the `claimer`'s rewards are added to the existing entry instead.
+Note there is **one entry per claimer** in the list.
-    - *(In other words, the claimer represents the aggregated sum of all rewards earned during the interval by either that node operator, or by node operators that have set their RPL withdrawal address to that particular address.)*

 To be clear, "whether or not an RPL withdrawal address is set" looks specifically at the value returned by the [`RocketNodeManager.getNodeRPLWithdrawalAddressIsSet`](https://github.com/rocket-pool/rocketpool/blob/a747457fc610aa889af0a13cff5d3d00955525a5/contracts/contract/node/RocketNodeManager.sol#L121) contract call.
 It doesn't compare the RPL withdrawal address with the node address or the primary withdrawal address; it simply keys off of the boolean returned by that view.